priyadharshininandakumar/Prompt-Engineering-EXP.No-2/README.md

 **Role B:** The Corporate Executive / Risk CIO Executive Brief briefing: Blockchain Technology

-1.Core Value: A decentralized, tamper-proof digital ledger ensuring data transparency and immutability without third-party dependencies.
+1. Core Value: A decentralized, tamper-proof digital ledger ensuring data transparency and immutability without third-party dependencies.

-2.Operational Scope: Viable applications identified in supply chain logistics, healthcare records, and automated smart contracts.
+2. Operational Scope: Viable applications identified in supply chain logistics, healthcare records, and automated smart contracts.

-3.Risk Factors: Implementation carries notable exposure regarding system scalability, high energy overheads, data privacy compliance, and fluid regulatory frameworks.
+3. Risk Factors: Implementation carries notable exposure regarding system scalability, high energy overheads, data privacy compliance, and fluid regulatory frameworks.

-4.Strategic Outlook: Monitoring emerging optimizations is recommended before full-scale enterprise integration.
+4. Strategic Outlook: Monitoring emerging optimizations is recommended before full-scale enterprise integration.

 **USING COPILOT**

-**1.Zero-shot Summary**
+**1. Zero-shot Summary**

 Without prior examples, the system condenses the text directly:

 Blockchain is a decentralized ledger that enables secure, transparent, and immutable transactions, with applications beyond cryptocurrency in areas like supply chains, healthcare, and voting, though challenges like scalability and regulation remain.

-**2.Few-shot Summary**
+**2. Few-shot Summary**

 Using learned patterns from prior examples (imagining the system has seen summaries before):

 Blockchain ensures trust through cryptography and consensus, powering not only cryptocurrencies but also smart contracts, healthcare, and supply chains.
 While it offers transparency and efficiency, issues like energy use, privacy, and regulation still need solutions.

-**3.Chain-of-Thought Summary**
+**3. Chain-of-Thought Summary**

-1.Blockchain is a decentralized ledger.
+1. Blockchain is a decentralized ledger.

-2.It secures transactions via cryptography and consensus (Proof of Work, Proof of Stake).
+2. It secures transactions via cryptography and consensus (Proof of Work, Proof of Stake).

-3.Benefits: transparency, immutability, trust, efficiency.
+3. Benefits: transparency, immutability, trust, efficiency.

-4.Applications: cryptocurrencies, supply chains, healthcare, voting, smart contracts.
+4. Applications: cryptocurrencies, supply chains, healthcare, voting, smart contracts.

-5.Challenges: scalability, energy consumption, privacy, regulation.
+5. Challenges: scalability, energy consumption, privacy, regulation.

-6.Emerging technologies aim to address these limitations.
+6. Emerging technologies aim to address these limitations.

 **Final summary:**

 Blockchain is a transformative system offering secure, transparent digital interactions, though it faces hurdles in scalability, energy, privacy, and regulation.

-**4.Role-Based Summaries**
+**4. Role-Based Summaries**

-1.Technologist: Blockchain is a breakthrough in distributed computing, enabling secure peer-to-peer transactions without central control.
+1. Technologist: Blockchain is a breakthrough in distributed computing, enabling secure peer-to-peer transactions without central control.

-2.Economist: Blockchain reduces transaction costs and builds trust in markets, but regulatory uncertainty and energy inefficiency hinder adoption.
+2. Economist: Blockchain reduces transaction costs and builds trust in markets, but regulatory uncertainty and energy inefficiency hinder adoption.

-3.Policy Maker: Blockchain could modernize voting and healthcare systems, but privacy and compliance frameworks must evolve.
+3. Policy Maker: Blockchain could modernize voting and healthcare systems, but privacy and compliance frameworks must evolve.

-4.Business Leader: Blockchain offers efficiency and transparency in supply chains and contracts, though scalability and regulation remain barriers to mass adoption.
+4. Business Leader: Blockchain offers efficiency and transparency in supply chains and contracts, though scalability and regulation remain barriers to mass adoption.

 **USING CLAUDE AI**

-**1.Zero-shot summary**
+**1. Zero-shot summary**

 Direct, no examples given

 Blockchain is a decentralized, tamper-proof digital ledger that records transactions using cryptography and consensus mechanisms.
 It enables trust without central authorities and powers applications from cryptocurrency to supply chains, healthcare, and smart contracts — though scalability, energy use, and regulatory gaps remain ongoing challenges.

-**2.Few-shot summary**
+**2. Few-shot summary**

 Guided by prior examples